Concepts of Niche Marketing and Mass Marketing

-The market that has the capacity to the sale of a product on large scale will be considered a Mass Market.
-If a product is produced to be sold to a large number of people, it will be mass marketing for that particular product.
-We can have an example of bath soap or orange juice that could be sold to anybody.
+The market having capacity of sale of a product on large scale will be considered as Mass Market.
+If a product is produced to be sold on large number of people, it will be a mass marketing for that particular product.
+We can have an example of bath soap or an orange juice that could be sold to anybody.

 Advantages of Mass Marketing